Solar Panel Cost Guide in Oxford, NC (2024 Update)

 EcoWatch's Oxford, NC Solar Cost FAQs

-This is a hard question to answer precisely, because the cost depends on a few different factors.
-Broadly speaking, it costs about $17,550 for a 5-kW system and $35,100 for a 10-kW system after the ITC is applied.
-It will cost more if you want extra solar equipment or more efficient panels, or if you have higher-than-average energy consumption.
-On the flip side, you can spend less if you choose a smaller solar panel system or cheaper solar panels.
+This is a difficult question to answer precisely, because the cost depends on a variety of factors.
+Generally speaking, it costs about $17,550 for a 5-kW system and $35,100 for a 10-kW system after the ITC is applied.
+You can expect to pay more if you want other solar equipment or more efficient panels, or if you have above-average energy needs.
+On the other hand, you can spend less if you want a smaller solar panel system or less efficient solar panels.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.